Do you need a script to automate your repetitive workflow?

 To learn more about scripting Photoshop, and to see a practical step-by-step example, be sure to read part 2 of this tutorial: Scripting Photoshop, Part 2 — A Practical Example.

-If you enjoyed this tutorial, please consider supporting this site.
 As always, I welcome your feedback and suggestions.
 Also, if you have a scripting project that you'd like to discuss with me, please contact me with the details and I'd be happy to provide you with a free estimate.